 Thirumale suggests another route: “When you hit a speed bump, sometimes the team will push the car.
 Sometimes VCs can help you by providing enough capital, but you know, what will always get you over a speed bump?
 A customer pulling you from the other end.”

 fnSummit, taking place from October 13-15, 2021, is an annual event where founders, investors and partners come together to explore the theme of growth.
-Located in a beautiful resort in California’s Carmel Valley, the event will offer participants a chance to network, share ideas and enjoy a variety of recreational and team-building activities.
+Located in a beautiful resort in California’s Carmel Valley, the event offers participants a chance to network, share ideas and enjoy a variety of recreational and team-building activities.

 Founded in 2011, Founders Network offers lifelong peer mentorship to over 600 tech startup founders globally.
 Our platform, programs and high-touch service facilitate authentic experience sharing, warm introductions and long-term professional relationships.
 Additional benefits include over $1M in startup discounts and mentorship from 50+ Institutional Investors.
 Members are located in San Francisco, New York City, Los Angeles, Vancouver, Toronto, London and other tech hubs.
 Each month our Membership Committee admits a new cohort of full-time tech founders who are nominated by an existing member.